JoshFarwig/nana-nalu/docs/gameplan.md

 - surf_spot_id (these pretty much make the pk)
 - user_id (these pretty much make the pk)
 - ... all relevant data from the bouy
 - note (limit to a certain amount of chars)

+### database inits / arch

+#### schemas

+should create some organized schemas for the more privatizied data geared towards home-brew surf forecast generation

+#### role management?

+if this app scales a fair amount, could be important to start incorperating some roles (i.e. app_user to create role that only api uses, or maybe read_only role)

 ## biz logic and potiental approaches